ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 >
 > Here is a nice analogy: When Ansible modules are the tools in your workshop, the inventory is the materials and the playbooks are the instructions.

 We will now write a playbook to change the configuration of the Check Point setup.
-We will start with a simple example where we will add a whilte entry in the firewall configuration to allow traffic from a certain machine to another.
+We will start with a simple example where we will add a whiltelist entry in the firewall configuration to allow traffic from a certain machine to another.
 In our example we will allow the machine called **attacker** to send traffic to our machine **snort**.

 The playbook will be written and run on the Ansible control host.
+The languae the playbook is written in is [YAML](https://en.wikipedia.org/wiki/YAML).
 Use SSH to access your control host.
-On there, open an editor of your choice and create a file with the name `whitelist_attacker.yml`.
+On there, open an editor of your choice and create a file with the name: `whitelist_attacker.yml`

 First, a playbook needs a name and the hosts it should be executed on.
 So let's add those: